OO-Group1/Java-Swift-Comparison/Classes.md

 ### Java

-* Classes do not require a constructor, however, one is recommended to more precicely control how a class behaves.
+* Classes do not require a constructor, all classes inherit an empty constructor, which will create an instance of the class, but does not set any attribute values.
+For this reason it is highly recommended to write a constructor to go with each class.
     * Constructors must have the same name as the class.
     * Constructors must be either public or protected.